BenBurum/OLSMonitor-Spigot/README.md

 # OasisLight Server Monitor
 ## Overview:

 OLSMonitor is a simple Minecraft plugin to monitor server data.
-For full functionality such as crash/inactivity monitoring, automatic restarts, and more it is highly recommended that you use it in conjunction with the [Oasis Light Server Manager](https://github.com/OasisArtisan/OasisLight-ServerManager) java program by OasisArtisan on my server play.rockpartymc.com  OSLSMonitor can also be used as a standalone plugin to print server data to the console and to a file.
+For full functionality such as crash/inactivity monitoring, automatic restarts, and more it is highly recommended that you use it in conjunction with the [Oasis Light Server Manager](https://github.com/OasisArtisan/OasisLight-ServerManager) java program by OasisArtisan on my server play.rockpartymc.com  OSLSMonitor can also be used on its own to print server data to the console and to a file.
 The available data to monitor include RAM use, CPU use, server TPS, and player count as well as a timestamp to watch for server inactivity.

 ## Config:
 ### The following options are configurable in config.yml